 Alinytjara Wilurara Landscape Board

-Current members are all respected leaders from across the AW region recognised for their leadership skills and standing in the community.
+Board members are all respected leaders from across the AW region, recognised for their leadership skills and standing in the community.

-The new board builds on the many successes achieved by the AW NRM Board, with an even greater emphasis on engaging Aboriginal people in effective soil and water management and weed and feral animal control.
+The new board places a strong emphasis on engaging Aboriginal people in effective soil and water management and weed and feral animal control.

-For more information about the new landscape boards please see landscape.sa.gov.au.
+For more information about South Australia's landscape boards please see landscape.sa.gov.au.

 The AW Landscape Board is the only all-Aboriginal board operating in this capacity in Australia.
 The board is unique in that it can advise on landcare-related issues affecting the communities and culture of the region.

 They also support effective ways of communicating and working in partnership with organisations, agencies, communities, traditional owners, elders and individuals for mutual benefit ‘ngapartji ngapartji’.